isomerpages/mse/_issues/2-clean-land.md

 	<input type="checkbox" id="title16"  /><label for="title16">Our Efforts: Improving Processes And Exploring New Uses</label>
 	<div class="accordion-content">
 		<p><em>Tapping Private Sector Expertise</em></p>
 		<p>The Government increased private sector participation in the incineration industry.
-Singapore’s fifth incineration plant was built and operated by a private company through a Design, Build, Own and Operate arrangement</p>
+Singapore’s fifth incineration plant was built and operated by a private company through a Design, Build, Own and Operate arrangement.</p>
 		<p><em>Treating Pollutants Before Release Into The Environment</em></p>
 		<p>All incinerators in Singapore have been fitted or built with pollution control equipment to protect our air quality.
 The flue gas produced during incineration is treated to remove most of the pollutants in order to meet safe environmental standards before being released into the air.</p>
 		<p><em>Reducing Waste</em></p>
 		<p>NEA has been encouraging people and industries to reduce their waste, reuse where possible and increase their rate of recycling.</p>
+		<p><em>Incinerating Less Than Before</em></p>
+		<p>In 2017, around 36% of all waste was incinerated, down from 51% in 2001.
+The reduction of waste and increase in recycling will also help to delay the building of new incineration plants.
+Instead of building one every 5-7 years, we can build one every 8-10 years.</p>
+		<p><em>Ash May Be Recycled Instead Of Landfilled</em></p>
+		<p>After the success of developing the use of incinerated bottom ash (IBA) for road material, NEA will continue to explore other uses for treated ash so as to extend the lifespan of our sole remaining landfill, Semakau.</p>
 	</div>
 </div>